waynodiablo/Oystercard/php.md

 For this purpose I recommend you use [Slim](http://www.slimframework.com/), which is pretty similar to Sinatra.
 We'll also need an ORM: [Laravel](http://laravel.com/) (the equivalent to Rails) has [Eloquent ORM](http://laravel.com/docs/4.2/eloquent) (the equivalent to Active::Record) which is available as a separate package from Composer.

 You can follow [this video](https://vimeo.com/112265555) (from around 35 minutes in) to help you get your app started.
 [This gist](https://gist.github.com/pitchinvasion/17320a48231de57026f9) shows one way of setting up Slim to work with Eloquent ORM and Postgres.
+Can you get your app [deployed on Heroku](https://devcenter.heroku.com/articles/getting-started-with-php)?

 **Watch out for these gotchas:**